caspergrl/GT-UX-UI-Dec2022-June2023/19-week/01-lesson.md

 Now that you have reviewed the fundamentals of jQuery, move on to introduce event listeners to the class.

-## 13. Instructor Do: jQuery Event Listeners (10 min)

-> :pushpin: **Important Point:** **Important Point:** Your goal for this section is for students to understand what an event listener does, when it's used, and its value to a web developer's toolkit.
-This lecture ties into the third learning objective of the day, which is for students to code an event listener that animates when triggered.

-Here you will explain what event listeners are, their role, and why they're important.

-> :briefcase: **Employer Competitive Note:** What better way for students to know what kind of interactions they can design than by working with the technology behind creating interaction on UIs?
-Having a working knowledge of event listeners outlines the boundaries for designing any kind of interaction on a website or app.

-### jQuery Event Listeners

-**Ask:** "What is an event listener?"
+## SLIDE 44
+Review

+## SLIDE 45
+Review

+## SLIDE 46
 An event listener is a function.
 It is a block of code that performs tasks that it was programmed to perform.
 Its job is to wait, then react.

 What makes this type of function special is that it waits for specific user events to occur before it runs the code.
 It "listens" for its moment of action.
 For example, say a user clicks a button—you would use an event listener to listen for a “click” event on a specific button.

-Use an analogy: Ask students if they've ever seen a coin-operated machine, like a kiddie ride at a fair, a player piano, or even a car wash.
+Ever seen a coin-operated machine, like a kiddie ride at a fair, a player piano, or even a car wash?
 Those are much like event listeners, ready to do their thing—follow specific instructions they're programmed to follow—but just waiting to be triggered to do so.

-> **Ask:** "Who can come up with a few additional examples of things in the physical world that behave like event listeners?"

-> :globe_with_meridians: **Online Recommendation:** Instead of switching to Zoom gallery view, have students share their answers in the Zoom chat or Slack so they can refer to your shared screen to answer these questions.
+## SLIDE 47
 You are using JavaScript building blocks to understand the basics of creating event listeners that run jQuery functions on elements that you specify.
 Why?
 You need to use variables inside of our event listener to build interaction.
 Event listeners are also a type of function.
 Understanding how functions work helps you to understand what happens when you trigger an event listener.

-> :gem: **Designer Insight:** Share your experience with event listeners and their role in a designer's toolkit.
->
-> - Alternatively, invite a TA to share.

-**Event listeners must be triggered.**

-Many UI animations and interactions trigger off of something else when a specific action is taken.

-> :key: **Key Tech Note:** Examples of event listener triggers: the user clicks a button, scrolls to a certain point on the page, or progresses to the next part of a form.
+Event listeners must be triggered.
+Examples of event listener triggers: the user clicks a button, scrolls to a certain point on the page, or progresses to the next part of a form.

-> **Ask:** "Are you wondering what I'm wondering?
-How do you program specifically for these use cases?"

-### Event Listener Syntax

 Let's take a look at modern syntax for a jQuery event listener.

 ```html
 <div class="button">Click me!</div>
 ```
 This div has the class of button.
 This comes into play when writing event listeners.

+## SLIDE 48
 And now for the JavaScript portion.

 This is the first jQuery code that we'll encounter.